7 Years of the Korsaks’ Museum of Contemporary Ukrainian Art! 24.08.2025

 Organizational info:

-• Selected works will be chosen by the Expert Council of KMMUA (Korsaks’ Museum of Modern Ukrainian Art)
+• Selected works will be chosen by the Expert Council of KMUCA (Korsaks’ Museum of Ukrainian Contemporary Art)

 • All participating artists will receive a copy of the exhibition catalog